 Understanding the potential attack vectors, building protections into your pipeline to prevent it from being used by malicious actors to access your live system and implementing best practices around credential management, test data and access control are all essential to mitigate the risks.

-While infrastructure-as-code, containers and container orchestration all have their roots in cloud technology, that does not mean they can only be used in cloud-hosted infrastructure.
+While infrastructure-as-code, containers and container orchestration all have their roots in cloud technology, they can be used in hybrid infrastructure as well.

 The same tools can be used both in private clouds, and in on-premise infrastructure, with the caveat that there is a limit to how far the pipeline can scale.
 If your organization is planning to transition to cloud-hosted infrastructure in future, then adopting cloud native tools early will allow you to build expertise in advance and ease the transition.